Tritlo/duckdb-haskell/duckdb-simple/README.md

 Exceptions raised while the function executes are propagated back to DuckDB as `SQLError` values, and `deleteFunction` issues a `DROP FUNCTION IF EXISTS` statement to remove the registration.
-Current DuckDB releases mark C API registrations as internal, so the drop operation reports an error instead of removing the function; duckdb-simple surfaces that limitation as an `SQLError`.
+DuckDB registers C API scalar functions as internal entries; attempting to drop them this way will yield an error, which the library surfaces as an `SQLError`.

 ## Tests